is by far the worst reason to end up in jail because inmates who have committed

 Here are a few tips

-that can help people with minimizing or preventing any chances of going to jail:
+that can help people with minimizing or preventing any chances of going to jail or prison:

 Be Responsible and

-is the first step to healing and making sure you don't go to or back to prison.
+is the first step to healing and making sure you don't go to or back to jail or prison.
 By

-being accountable, you understand the reasons why you were sent to jail and
+being accountable, you understand the reasons why you were sent to jail or prison and

-know you don't want to go back.
+know you don't want to go back if you are released.
 Research has shown that over 76% of people that

 have been in jail usually end up going back.
 This could be due to a lack of